joseramoncajide/master_data_science_capstone/README.md

  2. [clustering.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
  2.  [clustering.py](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
- 3. [data_merging.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis phase.
+ 3. [data_integration.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis and visualization phase.

 ### Data analysis